Wealthsimple vs. Justwealth in 2026

 Wealthsimple has three standard portfolios, plus SRI and Halal portfolios.

-Justwealth on the other hand has over 80 portfolios to choose from – by far the most when it comes to Canadian robo advisors.
+Justwealth, on the other hand, has over 80 portfolios to choose from – by far the most when it comes to Canadian robo advisors.

 Not only that, but all of the other big robos (including Wealthsimple) have some sort of a deal or interest with specific ETF companies.
 That means that even if the ETF isn’t really the perfect fit for what they want exposure to in a portfolio – they’re going to make it fit.
-Meanwhile, an unencumbered Justwealth is free to select whichever ETF offers the most advantages a given time.
+Meanwhile, an unencumbered Justwealth is free to select whichever ETF offers the most advantages at a given time.

 Plus, if I’m being honest, I have a personal bias against investing in gold and investing in cryptocurrency.
 Wealthsimple really pushes these products and I think it completely goes against the founding principles of the company.